Kessock Lifeboat Station: History

 At a ceremony on Friday 7 June 2002, Kessock boathouse was officially opened, and the new lifeboat was named Moray Dolphin (B-771).
 The lifeboat was funded by an anonymous donor from Inverness.

 On 11 January 2014, Moray Dolphin (B-771) was withdrawn to the relief fleet, and Kessock received the new larger lifeboat.
-Funded from a bequest of £200,000 from the late Dr Isobel Stewart Fenton, the lifeboat was named Robert & Isobel Mowat (B-873) in memory of her father and mother.
+A naming ceremony was held on Saturday 7 June 2014.
+Funded from a bequest of £200,000 from the late Dr Isobel Stewart Fenton, the lifeboat was named Robert & Isobel Mowat (B-873), in memory of her father and mother.

 The 25th anniversary of the station was celebrated in 2018.
 In that period, the lifeboat had been launched 700 times, rescued 320 people, and saved 36 lives.

-Kessock lifeboat crew were called out 3 times on one day in 2021.
+Kessock lifeboat crew were called out three times on one day in 2021.
 At 05:42, the lifeboat was called to assist in a multi-agency search.
-Then at 14:05, the lifeboat was launched to the aid of a yacht with a fouled propeller, and shortly afterwards to another yacht, which was aground near Longman Beacon.
+Then at 14:05, the lifeboat was launched to the aid of a yacht with a fouled propeller, and shortly afterwards, it was called out for a third time, to another yacht, which was aground near Longman Beacon.